Research in the School

 There is no specific course content as such.
 You are expected to take research training modules that are supported by the School which focus on quantitative and qualitative research methods.
 You are also expected to carry out your research under the guidance of your supervisor.

-Over the course of study you can attend postgraduate skills training organised by the Graduate School, carry out a piece of independent research and complete a thesis of 80,000 words.
+Over the course of study you will attend postgraduate skills training organised by the Graduate School, carry out a piece of independent research and complete a thesis of 80,000 words.
 The thesis is awarded after a successful oral examination with an internal and external examiner.

 What do I need to think about before applying?